Jaivrat12/misc-features-webpage/README.md

 This is the final major version of my project, the previous two (alpha and beta) can be viewed by changing to the respective branch.

-Alpha Version was the very first one & almost everything was implemented in this one, but the only exception being that it wasn't Moblie Responsive.
+  - Alpha Version was the very first one & almost everything was implemented in this one, but the only exception being that it wasn't Moblie Responsive.
-Beta Version then added some very minor features/components and looks a bit different than alpha one visually and has a drastic change compared to the alpha version in terms of HTML and CSS, Scripts were mixed together.
+  - Beta Version then added some very minor features/components and looks a bit different than alpha one visually and has a drastic change compared to the alpha version in terms of HTML and CSS, Scripts were mixed together.
-The Final Version (main branch) is same as beta version visually, but the scripts are now more modular than ever!
+  - The Final Version (main branch) is same as beta version visually, but the scripts are now more modular than ever!

+Here's the list of most of the things this page has to show!
+(Still needs to be edited)

 A Preloader [copied google's UI :p]